nexodus-io/nexodus/docs/design/authentication.md

 1. The Device Authorization Endpoint of the Authenication Server
 1. The Client ID to use

-The Apex CLI is then responsible for acquiring and storing tokens.
+The Nexodus CLI is then responsible for acquiring and storing tokens.
 In this case, the `go-oidc-agent` is there to simplfy deployment only - so no endpoints or client-ids need to be included in the client binary, or injected through config file or flags.